jcwright77/engaging_cluster_howto/README.md

     - sinfo -a :: show all partition names, runtimes and available nodes
     - salloc :: request a set of nodes in a partition `salloc --gres=gpu:1 -N 1 -n 16 -p sched_system_all --time=1:00:00 --exclusive`
+      You must exit from an `salloc` session. `srun` and `mpirun` within an allocation will use the allocated cores automatically.

-    - srun :: obtain a job allocation
+    - srun :: run a program on allocated processors, optionally, also requests the allocation if needed.

     - sacct :: detailed information on usage